zauberzeug/nicegui/README.md

 ## API

-API Reference is hosted at [https://nicegui.io](https://nicegui.io).
-Also have a look at [examples.py](https://github.com/zauberzeug/nicegui/tree/main/examples.py) for an extensive demonstration what you can do with NiceGUI.
+The API reference is hosted at [https://nicegui.io](https://nicegui.io).
+Also have a look at [examples.py](https://github.com/zauberzeug/nicegui/tree/main/examples.py) for an extensive demonstration of what you can do with NiceGUI.